In May 2018, a survey showed that women made up about 8.5% of the cryptocurrency traders. Men accounted for 91.5%.

-The abused wife learned how to earn bitcoins and since it’s a digital currency, her husband had no means of confiscating her money.
-The woman was able to save enough money to be able to leave the house and eventually filed divorce from her husband.
+The abused wife learned how to earn bitcoins.
+Since it’s a digital currency, her husband had no means of confiscating her money.
+The woman was able to save enough money to be able to leave the house.
+Eventually, she filed divorce from her husband.

 Mahboob’s own cryptocurrency journey was never easy.
 She was the founder of the IT services firm, Afghan Citadel Software Company or ACSC.
 Majority of her engineers were females, and they have won contracts from the U.S. government and NATO until the Taliban started to threaten them.

 Time’s 100 most influential people

 She was named one of Time Magazine’s 100 most influential people in the world in 2013.
 The Taliban’s threats persisted at the same time.
 She then thought it would be safer to bid for contracts with the Afghan government.
 However, threats did not stop and worse, the government was not paying them for their jobs.